int-brain-lab/iblenv/docs_gh_pages/public_docs/public_introduction.md

-# Publicly available IBL data
+# Publicly Available IBL Data

 ## Introduction to the IBL experiments
 The aim of the International Brain Laboratory (IBL) is to understand the brain functions